demula/mono/README.md

 [goreleaser](https://github.com/goreleaser/goreleaser) without being
 incompatible with existing users.

+> [!Important]
-> [!IMPORTANT] Do not run this command while running any other go command.
-It
+> Do not run this command while running any other go command.
+It does not lock
-> does not lock the files used and it is meant to only be run after all
+> the files used and it is meant to only be run after all modifications (go mod
-> modifications (go mod tidy and others) are done.
+> tidy and others) are done.

 ### Example